 Today there is only one living species of "true" humans – us, Homo sapiens.
 But there existed other species in the past.
 How many?
 We don’t know…

 Wondermondo can cautiously propose the following list of known other species of humans which here are listed by the time of their extinction:

 - Our species – Homo sapiens with two more or less accepted subspecies: Homo sapiens sapiens (that’s us!) and the ancient, extinct Homo sapiens idaltu.
 The oldest known specimen of our species lived some 300,000 years ago in contemporary Morocco but most likely – elsewhere in Africa as well.

-- Homo neanderthalensis was the first "other" human to be discovered because it lived in Europe, where in the 19th century developed modern natural sciences.
-It is not entirely clear whether this is subspecies or separate species but it interbred with our species and left impact on the genome of people outside Africa.
+- Homo neanderthalensis was the first "other" human to be discovered because it lived in Europe, wherein the 19th century developed modern natural sciences.
+It is not entirely clear whether this is subspecies or separate species but it interbred with our species and left an impact on the genome of people outside Africa.
 Neanderthals evolved some 400,000 years ago and last of their kin lived in Gibraltar some 40,000 years ago.

 - Denisovan (preliminarily – Homo sp.
 Altai) is another recent discovery from 2010.
 They lived in Asia and also interbred with other species of humans including our species.
-Thus they also left impact on our genome, especially on the contemporary Melanesians.
+Thus they also left an impact on our genome, especially on the contemporary Melanesians.
 Their last refuge could be some Indonesian islands although no remains have been found here yet.
-In Denisova Cave they lived some 100 – 40 thousand years ago but we don’t know their age too well yet.
+In Denisova Cave, they lived some 100 – 40 thousand years ago but we don’t know their age too well yet.

 - Homo floresiensis was an exciting find of scientists on the island of Flores in Indonesia in 2003.
 These small people ("hobits") lived some 190,000 – 50,000 years ago.
 It is possible that before them on Flores and some other islands of Southeast Asia lived even smaller people.